-Addressing the primary cause of climate change, greenhouse gas emissions, remains a crucial component of climate change preparation work.
-This strategy is fundamentally linked to the City of Portland and Multnomah County Climate Action Plan, which integrates the City and County's work to slow the effects of climate change while also preparing for the impacts that we will experience.
+Addressing the primary cause of climate change, carbon emissions, remains a crucial component of climate change preparation work.
+This strategy is fundamentally linked to the City of Portland and Multnomah County Climate Action Plan (separate document), which integrates the City and County's work to slow climate change while also preparing for the impacts that we will experience.